nus-cs2103-AY2425S1/ip/README.md

 You can also choose to mark (or unmark) your tasks to indicate your tasks completion status.
 Maxine remembers your tasks even from the previous session.

+## Downloading the JAR file

+To use Maxine:

+1. Download the JAR file
+2. In your terminal, navigate the the directory containing the JAR file
+3. type in the command "java -jar "maxine.jar""

+NOTE: When you first use Maxine, it is expected that the command line may print some error messages in the command line
+(ie. "Oh no!
+I can't seem to find the file :(" will print twice).
+However, this can be ignored as Maxine is just creating a maxine.txt file to store data.

 ## Adding Tasks with no deadlines

 To add a "Todo" task (ie. a task with no deadline), use the command: